 Info: By default, view files for a widget should be placed under the

-sub-directory of the directory containing the widget class file.
+viewssub-directory of the directory containing the widget class file.
 The file name must be the same as the view name.

-Portlet ¶It is time for us to make use of our newly completed UserMenu
+UserMenu Portlet ¶It is time for us to make use of our newly completed UserMenu portlet.
+We modify the layout view file /wwwroot/blog/protected/views/layouts/column2.php as follows:

 ...... <div id="sidebar"> if(!Yii::app()->user->isGuest) $this->widget('UserMenu'); </div> ......

-Portlet ¶Let's test what we have so far.
+UserMenu Portlet ¶Let's test what we have so far.

-portlet disappears.What we have created is a portlet that is highly reusable.
+http://www.example.com/blog/index.php.
+Verify that there is nothing displayed in the side bar section of the page.Login hyperlink and fill out the login form to login.
+If successful, verify that the UserMenu portlet appears in the side bar and the portlet has the username as its title.UserMenu portlet.
+Verify that the logout action is successful and the UserMenu portlet disappears.What we have created is a portlet that is highly reusable.
 We can easily reuse it in a different project with little or no modification.
 Moreover, the design of this portlet follows closely the philosophy that logic and presentation should be separated.
 While we did not point this out in the previous sections, such practice is used nearly everywhere in a typical Yii application.

-Found a typo or you think this page needs improvement?
+Found a typo, or you think this page needs improvement?

-Edit it on github !
+Edit it on GitHub !

 What pendingCommentCount?